RallyTools/Rally-Export-Attachments/README.md

 {ext} - is the file extension found on the attachment.
 Used on the DATA {type} file only.
 </pre>

-### Considerations

-You will want to modify the script to use "wb" instead of "w" when creating the attachment files so that on Windows systems so EOL <--> CRLF conversion is suppressed.
-Without this mod, binary files like docx, xlsx, jpg, pdf, are corrupted.
-(Credit: Nick Bartolotti)

 ### API Documentation

 - http://prod.help.rallydev.com/developer/ruby-toolkit-rally-rest-api-json